Codeinwp/neve/SETUP.md

 ### Install Dependencies for PHP and JS

-In the cloned repository's directory, at the command line, run `COMPOSER=composer-dev.json composer install`.
+In the cloned repository's directory, at the command line, run `yarn run composer:install`.
 This will install the development dependencies.
 If you want to install just the production dependencies, run `composer install`.

 The development dependencies include:
 - PHPStan
 - PHPUnit
 - PHP_CodeSniffer
 - WordPress Coding Standards
 - WordPress PHPUnit Polyfills

 For the JS dependencies, run `yarn install --frozen-lockfile`.
 To watch for changes in the JS files, run `yarn dev`.